lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/contact/contactme.rst

 .. container:: contact

-    Contact me if you have any question or suggestion about these tutorials.
+    Contact me by `email`_ if you have any question or suggestion about these tutorials.

+.. _email: simon.gravelle@live.fr